cnlohr/cnhardware/README.md

 | Liquid Level Sensor | 902690 |
 | Oxygen Sensor | 902790 |

-* 8473.30 -> The board must be used in conjunction with a programmable machine (under HTS section 8471), in that it must: 1. store processing programs 2. be freely programmable by the user 3. must perform computations for users and 4. execute without human intervention.
+* 8473.30 -> The board must be used in conjunction with a programmable machine (under HTS section 8471), in that it must meet the following requirements:
+1. Storing the processing program or programs and at least the data immediately necessary for the execution of the program.
+2. Being freely programmable in accordance with the requirements of the user.
+3. Performing arithmetical computations specified by the user AND
+4. Executing, without human intervention, a processing program which requires them to modify their exeuction, by logical decision during the processing run.

 Also, another friend mentioned 8537.10.9170 is a common entry for general purpose circuit boards for controlling things.
 So may want to look into that if appropriate for your uses.
 Note: This has a 27% Tarriff at least in Oct, 2024